Wardrobe 101

 Here are the items that I suggest you include in your foundation wardrobe:

 A perfectly fitting pair of black trousers.
 (I just bought a gorgeous pair of Max Mara cropped pants at a consignment store for $ 75.00.
 They probably retailed for over $400.00.
-The takeaway- hit the second hand shops and thrift shops!
+The takeaway- hit the second hand shops and thrift shops.

 A classic white blouse.
 I am not saying anything more about this.
 Just buy one, for heaven’s sake.